redwarp/blog/content/image-filters/index.md

 Accessing the power of the graphic cards for computing used to be fairly complex:
 * Nvidia (as always) has their own proprietary library CUDA.
-* OpenCL is an open source and free parallel programming api made by the Khronos group (also responsible for OpenGL and Vulkan, all the cool stuff).
+* OpenCL is an open source and free parallel programming API made by the Khronos group (also responsible for OpenGL and Vulkan, all the cool stuff).
-* Android implemented their own compute api, RenderScript.
+* Android implemented their own compute API, RenderScript.

-Nowadays, each rendering api has their own solution as well.
+Nowadays, each rendering API has their own solution as well.
 You can do GPU computation using
 * Metal on Apple.
 * DirectX 11+ on Windows.
 * Vulkan everywhere.